Table of Contents

 - Referral or introduction from a mutual contact

-Both Lawrence and Manav mentioned that they spend between 50%-60% of their time in a week reaching out to new leads.
+Both Raiden and Mia mentioned that they spend between 50%-60% of their time in a week reaching out to new leads.

 Manav notes that outreach can also come in the form of engaging with potential leads on social media or creating social media content on your own accounts.